temporalio/documentation/docs/workflows.md

 The Temporal Cluster stores the complete Event History for the entire lifecycle of a Workflow Execution.
 There is a hard limit of 50,000 Events in a Workflow Execution Event History, as well as a hard limit of 50 MB in terms of size.
 The Temporal Cluster logs a warning at every 10,000 Events.
-When the Event History reaches 50,000 Events or the size limit of 50MB, the Workflow Execution is forcefully terminated.
+When the Event History reaches 50,000 Events or the size limit of 50 MB, the Workflow Execution is forcefully terminated.

 #### Continue-As-New